Skip to main content

 Procedures

-Important: Proposals for new programs can take up to 2 years to implement.
+Please note: Proposals for new programs can take up to 2 years to implement.

 Please see the CSU resources as well as the following:

-Step By Step Explanation
+Step by Step Instructions

 Step 1: Consultation: As soon as you know your department is considering proposing a new degree, please contact Academic Programs for a consultation to discuss the proposal process and timelines.

-Step 2: Degree Projection on Academic Master Plan Approval by Board of Trustees: Submit a Projected Degree Proposal to add a projected program to the campus Academic Master Plan (AMP).
+Step 2: Degree Projection on Academic Master Plan Approval by Board of Trustees:

 • Complete the Projected Degree Proposal Form for the AMP (updated 9/15/2023).
 These are due to the Chancellor's Office in January each year.
 If approved, they will be placed on the agenda of the March Board of Trustees meeting for their approval.